FedericoUrquizaRanieri/BancoBDD/README.md

--This is a copy of the project made in collaboration with my teammates and professors.
+This is a copy of the project made in collaboration with my teammates and professors.
--Each contributor is properly credited in the commit history.
+Each contributor is properly credited in the commit history.
--The project was made for Bases De Datos course at Universidad Nacional del Sur.
+The project was made for Bases De Datos course at Universidad Nacional del Sur.
--The project was about a Database made by my team with an empty skeleton presented by the professors -Later the app was partially implemented by my team with the other half created by the professors -Under this is the original README
+The project was about a Database made by my team with an empty skeleton presented by the professors Later the app was partially implemented by my team with the other half created by the professors Under this is the original README

 # Banco